Flows for food webs and water quality

 Evidence from the Selected Areas has established several generalisable principles:

-- Environmental water can support ER and potentially secondary production if flows increase lateral connectivity between river channels and floodplains by mobilising terrestrial carbon to support food webs (pg. viii).
+2. Water for the environment can support ER and potentially secondary production if flows increase lateral connectivity between river channels and floodplains by mobilising terrestrial carbon to support food webs (pg. viii).

 Implications for environmental water managers: